Broyojo/go-raytracer/README.md

 ![](diagram.jpeg)

 ## Description
 This is a raytracer written in Golang using [this book](https://gabrielgambetta.com/computer-graphics-from-scratch/) as a guide.
 This program uses a parallel algorithm that utilizes Go's concurrency model.
 The user describes the scene in `main.go`, which is then rendered.
 In its current state, the program will make the camera move backward a small amount each frame.
+This program is a faster port of [raytracer-python](https://github.com/Broyojo/raytracer-python).

 ## Future Plans
 I plan to improve this project in the future by implementing pathtracing, other materials and geometry, textures, and GPU rendering.